Career Transition from Corporate to Consulting Can be Tricky

 Stay informed and openly communicate with leadership about potential changes or improvements to benefit.

 In conclusion, yes, it’s difficult to make your voice heard in large companies.
 However, when you do, it’s a big deal and nice recognition.
-We’ll explore ways to do this in future posts.

 Click here for a post on avoiding unconscious bias as a tech executive.